Territorial scope of application of the new Data Protection Bill

 3. When the data controller or the data processor is not established in the national territory but the personal data processing operations carried out but them are intended to: (i) offer goods or services to data subjects who are in Chile, regardless of whether such data subjects are required to pay; or (ii) monitor the behavior of data subjects who are in national territory, including the analysis, tracking, profiling or prediction of behavior.

-In addition, it is stated that the new law will also apply to the processing of personal data carried out by a data controller who, although not established in national territory, is subject to national legislation pursuant to a contract or international law.
+In addition, it is stated that the new law also applies to the processing of personal data carried out by a data controller who, although not established in national territory, is subject to national legislation pursuant to a contract or international law.